lemonink/api-docs/README.md

 ## 5. Delivering watermarked files

-In order to deliver the protected file to your cusotmer, you need to generate a link to the transaction.
+In order to deliver the protected file to your customer, you need to generate a link to the transaction.
 You can either download the file to your server and then serve it by yourself or you can give your user a direct link to our servers.
 Regardless of how you wish to deliver the files, here is how the delivery links are constructed:

 ````
 https://dl.lemonink.co/transactions/a-token-unique-for-this-transaction/id-of-the-new-transaction.format